mendix/docs/content/howto/extensibility/charts-basic-rest.md

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Install the Latest mendix modeler
+* Install the latest Mendix desktop modeler
-* Download latest [Charts Widget](https://appstore.home.mendix.com/link/app/105695/) from the Mendix App Store
+* Download the latest [Charts Widgets](https://appstore.home.mendix.com/link/app/105695/) from the Mendix App Store

-## 3 REST endpoint setup
+## 3 Setting up a REST Endpoint

-Mendix allows you to publish REST Web services natively in the modeler, and using these capabilities we can publish a REST service and use it in our Charts widget to plot graphs.
+Mendix allows you to publish REST Web services natively from the modeler.
+Using these capabilities you can publish a REST service and use it in our Charts widget to plot graphs.

 To create an Area Chart with data from a REST service, follow these steps:

 {{% alert type="info" %}}